 Dominique offers comprehensive psychological assessments for children and adolescents who have cognitive, academic, and attentional difficulties.

 She has clinical experience with a variety of issues such as anxiety disorders, mood disorders, behavioral disorders, eating disorders, emotional difficulties, adjustment, relational and family conflicts.
-She is also interested in the issues of parenting and offers parental guidance for issues surrounding parent-child attachment and developmental difficulties.
+She is also interested in the issues of parenting and offers parental guidance on issues surrounding parent-child attachment and developmental difficulties.

-Dominique places great importance on the therapeutic relationship and is committed to creating a relationship of trust, openness and collaboration.
+Dominique places great importance on the therapeutic relationship and is committed to creating a relationship of trust, openness, and collaboration.
 Finally, she also considers therapy as a space of reflection that allows the client to see another mode of psychological functioning than the one they are accustomed to and to discover the possibility of giving meaning to their suffering.

 Dominique is currently a supervised doctoral student affiliated with the Ordre des psychologues du Québec, under the supervision of Dr. Joe Flanders.
 She offers therapeutic and evaluation services in both French and English.